![]() |

 Even though this student knew she needed to change, she insisted that changing would be too difficult; it would take too long to see results; she didn’t know whether or not she could sustain the change; and she worried if the required change would even change her current outcome.
 The battle of wills between us was monumental.

-Her response was, “I think I can manage that.”
+Her response was, "I think I can manage that."
 Personally, I believe we all can.
-So let’s make a pact today that we’ll agree to “start” the process of change, and we’ll trust God enough to help us finish the transformation (in us).
+So let's make a pact today that we'll agree to at least start the process of change.

 Article by Joe Martin